Here’s a bio and summary of Dr. Dave’s contributions to the pool world and here are some background articles:

 What should an individual expect when attending one of your pool courses?

-- Get excited about the game and want to learn more.
+- Have fun, get more excited about the game, and develop a desire to learn more.

 Do you practice a lot, and what do you do for practice?